Darxo/Hardened/README.md

 - **Vigorous Assault** is mostly reworked.
 It now works with all attacks.
 It no longer provides a fatigue discount.
 The discount is no longer lost when swapping weapons or using non-attack skills.
 - **Weapon Master** no longer grants weapon perks while wielding a hybrid weapons.
 It now grants +1 Bag Slot at all times
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Wear them Down** is completely reworked.
 It now causes your hits to apply an additional 10 Fatigue on the target and your misses to apply 5 Fatigue.
-After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which prevents them from using **Recover** and applies 30% less Melee Defense and 30% less Ranged Defense
+After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which applies 30% less Melee Defense and 30% less Ranged Defense and causes Non-Attack Skills to cost 50% more Fatigue
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for 3 turns granting 25% more damage, +2 Reach and 10 Melee Defense to the user

 ### Perk Groups